Potato0001/UdonariumWithFly_DrawtoHand/README.md

-# Udonarium With Fly - Draw to Hand & Bulk Deck Creator Edition
+# Udonarium With Fly - DeckMaster Edition

 This is a customized, feature-rich fork of **Udonarium**, an 3D web-based tabletop simulator.
 This version introduces advanced card-handling automation and a powerful bulk deck creation utility directly integrated into the tabletop interface.